• Solutions

 • Average Performance Requirements

-Applications not needing complex animations or advanced hardware can be well-optimized for satisfactory performance by frameworks like Flutter or React Native.
+Applications not needing complex animations or advanced hardware can be well-optimized for satisfactory performance by mobile development frameworks like Flutter or React Native.

 • Consistent UI/UX Across Platforms